OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ta/cg.md

 ---
 title: cg
-description: This document details the Center of Gravity indicator used to anticipate future price movements and to speculate the next price change of an asset, providing parameter descriptions, usage, and a demonstrative chart.
+description: "This document details the Center of Gravity indicator used to anticipate" future price movements and to speculate the next price change of an asset, providing parameter descriptions, usage, and a demonstrative chart.
 keywords: